 Hemlock Woolly Adelgid

 The hemlock woolly adelgid, Adelges tsugae (HWA), a tiny sap-sucking insect related to aphids, is causing widespread death and decline of hemlock trees in the eastern United States.
 This species, native to Asia and the Pacific Northwest, was first noted in the eastern United States in 1951 in a park in Richmond, VA.
 The genotype present in eastern North America originated in Japan and was probably introduced unintentionally with ornamental Japanese hemlocks.
 It initially spread slowly until the late 1980s when it reached natural forests and began to kill trees by the thousands.
 It has since spread into at least 17 states from the Smoky Mountains to southern Maine.
-The HWA has few natural enemies in eastern North America, and our native eastern hemlock species are neither resistant to nor tolerant of adelgid feeding.
+The HWA has few natural enemies in eastern North America, no parasitoids worldwide, and our native eastern hemlock species are neither resistant to nor tolerant of adelgid feeding.
 Without these natural defenses, the adelgid poses a very serious threat to the sustainability of eastern hemlocks.

 Research on the HWA by scientists at the Northern Research Station and their cooperators is focused on outlining the scope of the problem and identifying management options.
 Specifically, work on the HWA falls into four inter-related areas.